Tax Rates 2012-2013 Year (Residents)

 - the effect of any Low Income Tax Offset. (“LITO”)

 If your taxable income is over the tax free threshold, you’ll need deductions to avoid paying too much tax.

 Medicare Levy is applied on a progressive basis at the additional rate of 1.5%, or 2.5% if eligible private health insurance cover is not maintained.
 There are low income and other full or partial Medicare exemptions available.
 A Medicare Levy Surcharge may also be applicable.

 The Low Income Tax Offset (“LITO”) full amount is $445 reducing by 1.5 cents in the dollar, for every dollar of income over $37,000 such that it cuts out at $66,667.
 The effect is that no tax is payable up to an income of $20,542.

-- Simple spreadsheet tax calculator for 2013 – free to download - available here.
+This simple spreadsheet income tax calculator for is updated annually and is free to download – available here.

 October 2012 – MYEFO

 The Treasurer’s Mid-Year Economic Forecast statement (MYEFO 2012-13) announced a number of tax and budget changes, primarily aimed at preserving the (then) projected surplus in the face of declining projected revenues.
 Most measures commence on or after 1 July 2013, and so won’t significantly affect the 2012-13 tax position for individuals.
 For detailed info and links see MYEFO 2012-13

 From 1 July 2012 the first 2 marginal tax rates increase from 15% to 19% and from 30% to 32.5%, respectively; but the biggest adjustment comes from tripling of the tax-free threshold from $6,000 to $18,200.
 This is part of the tax reductions promised as part of the carbon tax package.
 You can see a simple comparison of the tax scales for 2012 to 2013 here.